Is It Bad To Push Start A Motorcycle?

 Push-starting works on motorcycles and cars that are equipped with a manual transmission, and an engine driven alternator.
 If you have a scooter that has a CVT or a car with an automatic transmission, push-starting isn’t an option.

 With a motorcycle, how it works is very similar to a car.
-If you’ve verified that the battery is the problem with the bike, then you need a way to turn the engine over in order to have the alternator start to charge the battery.
+If you’ve verified that the battery is the problem with the motorcycle, then you need a way to turn the engine over in order to have the alternator start to charge the battery.
 If we look at the engine, it has what’s called a crankshaft, and it’s the crankshaft that both drives the alternator, and also has an input shaft to the transmission.

 The usual flow of power happens when the pistons move and then rotate the crankshaft, the crankshaft runs the alternator and then inputs to the transmission, which then transmits power to the chain and sprocket and powers the rear wheels.
-When push starting a bike, you try to do all of that in reverse
+When push starting a motorcycle, you try to do all of that in reverse

-Starting with the wheels, as the bike is moving, it is sending power from the wheel to the chain, to the transmission.
+Starting with the wheels, as the motorcycle is moving, it is sending power from the wheel to the chain, to the transmission.
 The transmission will be in neutral, but it will be sitting in the correct gear ratio, and in this case, it is second gear.
 When the clutch is ‘dropped’ or quickly released, the transmission puts power through the crankshaft, which then turns the alternator, and moves the pistons, and allows the battery to now signal the injectors/spark to ignite.

 How To Properly Push Start A Motorcycle